Albania - Land of the Eagles

 We bid farewell to Berat this morning and drive to Durres, Albania’s chief port and the starting point of the Via Egnatia, a Roman road that once led all the way down to ancient Constantinople.
 We visit the city's 2nd century amphitheatre, the largest in the Balkans, as well as sections of its mighty 5th century walls.

 This afternoon we continue to Kruja, the last bastion of Christianity against the Ottoman Turks and now an interesting town set in picturesque countryside.
 Here we visit the Skanderbeg Museum, to learn about Albania's national hero, and wander through the delightful Ottoman bazaar.
 An eclectic last day to truly represent the many ages and influences of Albania.

 This morning we say “good bye”, or “mirupafshim”, and transfer to Tirana airport for our onward journeys home.

 We arrive in Tirana and transfer to our hotel located in the heart of the city.

 We begin with a full day in Albania’s lively capital, Tirana.
-We visit the early 19th century Ethem Bey Mosque, the National Historical Museum and the National Gallery, which houses over 5,000 works, including a permanent exhibition of Socialist Realist art.
+We visit the National Historical Museum and the National Gallery, which houses over 5,000 works, including a permanent exhibition of Socialist Realist art.

 After lunch, we have special access to the Archaeological Museum, located on the east of Mother Teresa Square.
 It was the first museum founded in this country after the Second World War and it houses exhibits from Classical times up to the Modern Period.
 The collections here are extensive and range from Roman Statues to jewellery and to ancient clay pots, each of which tells a different story.